pippim/pippim.github.io/_posts/2019/2019-11-10-New-message-when-rebooting-from-login-screen_-Authentication-is-required-for-rebooting-the-system-while-an-application-asked-to-inhibit-it.md

    ]
 ```

-In the first instance there are no inhibitor locks.
-We edit a file in gedit and in the second instance a lock exists.
-However it doesn't actually tell us the name `gedit`.
+In the first `dbus` command there are no inhibitor locks.
+Then `gedit` is used to modify a new file.
+In the second `dbus` command an inhibitor exists.